 Aditi Govitrikar next had a cameo as a judge in the 2011 romantic comedy Hum Tum Shabana, which starred Shreyas Talpade, Minissha Lamba and Tusshar Kapoor.

 Aditi Govitrikar made her foray into Punjabi filmdom in 2014 with Myself Ghaint, which was directed by Akashdeep Singh Batth and starred Gaurav Kakkar, Maninder Velly and Dolly Sidhu.
-She will next be seen in the upcoming film Who Is the First Wife of My Father.
-Directed by Zeeshan Ahmed it stars Inder Kumar, Vaishnavi Mahant, Mohan Kapoor, Geet Sharma and Nandini Shrivastav.
+She was next seen in Who Is the First Wife of My Father.
+Directed by Zeeshan Ahmed it starred Inder Kumar, Vaishnavi Mahant, Mohan Kapoor, Geet Sharma and Nandini Shrivastav.
 It was Inder Kumar's last project before his passing in 2017.

 Aditi Govitrikar also played the lead in several music videos most notably Kabhi to Nazar Milao by Adnan Sami and Asha Bhosle in 1997 and Aaeena by Jagjit Singh (2000).
 She appeared in several popular television commercials for leading brands during her time as a model, most notably in 2001 opposite Hrithik Roshan for Coca Cola.